TransportationAlternatives/NYC25x25/coalition.md

 _Individuals, organizations and/or businesses are welcome to join our NYC 25x25 coalition.
 Your name, email, and phone number will not be publicly listed or shared by TA._

-### By signing up to join our coalition, you are co-signing this letter to the future leaders of New York City.
+<h3 style="line-height: 1.45em">By signing up to join our coalition, you are co-signing this letter to the future leaders of New York City.</h3>

 **To those running for elected office in New York City,**